 The study found that BPA was detected at low levels in only 30% of the samples analyzed.
 The levels found in food were then combined with food consumption data to estimate total dietary intake of BPA for both average and above average consumers (97.5th percentile).
 Comparison of these values with the most stringent health-based guidance value for BPA in Europe led to the conclusion that “exposure to BPA is of low concern.”

-Along with FSAI and EFSA, the US Food and Drug Administration (FDA) has a similar perspective on the safety of BPA.
+Along with FSAI, the US Food and Drug Administration (FDA) has a similar perspective on the safety of BPA.
 It answers the question “Is BPA safe?” with a single unambiguous word: “Yes.”